grafana/tempo/example/docker-compose/local/readme.md

 ## Local Storage
-In this example all data is stored locally in the example-data/tempo folder.
+In this example all data is stored locally in the `tempo-data` folder.
 Local storage is fine for experimenting with Tempo or when using the single binary, but does not work in a distributed/microservices scenario.

 1. First start up the local stack.

 ```console
 docker-compose up -d
 ```